ghc-proposals/ghc-proposals/proposals/0000-linear-types.rst

 Lexical tokens of the multiplicity-parametric arrow
 ---------------------------------------------------

-Assuming that the multiplicity polymorphic arrow deserves a full-blown mixfix syntax, here are other notations which have been floated:
+Here are the potential notations for the multiplicity-parametric
+arrow:

+- ``(:p->)``.
+We use this one in the rest of the document, because we had to make a choice.
+But it is not one that we feel particularly about.
 - ``(-p->)``

+Here are other suggestions which have been floated, but we don't believe are very good:

 - ``(->_p)`` (using the ``_`` to represent the subscript from the paper as in Latex)
 - ``(->:p)``.
 We've used this one a little, and found that it was